shivangitechie/Project-in-Math-Modelling/README.md

 # 6. Histogram of Deep Learning Model Accuracy

-**Objective**: Visualize the distribution of model accuracy across different evaluation runs.
+**Objective**: Visualize the distribution of model accuracy across the test data.

 ## Files: